To Be An Encourager Like Barnabas

-He is first mentioned in the Bible, in the book of Acts, for his outstanding example of generosity when he sold a field that he owned and then took the money to the apostles to distribute to those in need.
+First mentioned in the Bible, in the book of Acts, when he sold a field that he owned and then took the money to the apostles to distribute to those in need.
 He was a generous man.
 Acts 4:32-37

-Later, Barnabas stood up to Paul in defense of a young disciple, John Mark who had failed Paul's expectations on an earlier missionary journey.
-The single-minded Paul wasnít going to take a chance on a repeat performance, letting nothing get in the way of his priority of spreading the gospel.
+Barnabas, later defended of a young disciple, John Mark who had failed Paul's expectations on an earlier missionary journey.
+The single-minded Paul wasn't going to take a chance on a repeat performance, letting nothing get in the way of his priority of spreading the gospel.
 Paul went on his own way and due to this, Barnabas went another, taking John Mark under his wing.
 His objective was encouraging and building a future leader in the church.

-- He was willing to give his personal wealth to help the less fortunate.
+- He was willing to give up personal wealth to help the less fortunate.

-- He was confident enough in the Holy Spiritís leading that he trusted and befriended the repentant persecutor of Christians.
+- He was confident enough in the Holy Spirit's leading that he trusted and befriended the repentant persecutor of Christians.

 - He went out of his way to help new believers in their walk with Christ.

-- He was strong enough to stand up to the dynamic Paul, knowing his place was that of an encourager.
+- He was strong enough to stand up to the dynamic Paul when necessary.

-Barnabas fulfilled Godís purpose for him.
+Barnabas fulfilled God's purpose for his life.
 God has a plan for all of us.
-He has a job for you, although it may not be what you expect.

 You may never be asked to preach, teach or work in the mission field.
-God's work for you may be that of an encourager.
+God's work for you may be that of encourager.
 You may be asked to encourage new believers in their faith.
 It may be as simple as stepping out of your comfort zone to be a friend, giving a smile, a handshake, or a pat on the back.